 Turkey's big banks consider launching AMC for bad debt -sources

-ISTANBUL, Sept 19 (Reuters) - Turkey's leading banks have discussed creating an asset management company (AMC) to house their higher-quality non-performing loans (NPLs) as a possible solution to the country's bad-debt problem, said two people familiar with the talks.
+ISTANBUL, Sept 19 (Reuters) - Turkey's top banks have discussed creating an asset management company (AMC) in which to transfer their higher-quality non-performing loans (NPLs), as a possible solution to the country's bad debt problem, said two people familiar with the talks.

-State and private banks discussed the idea before the BDDK banking watchdog's announcement on Tuesday that lenders must convert 46 billion lira ($8.1 billion) in loans to NPLs and provision for losses by the end of the year.
+State and private banks discussed the possible AMC in recent weeks, before the BDDK banking watchdog on Tuesday announced that lenders must convert 46 billion lira ($8.1 billion) in loans to NPLs and provision for losses by year end.

-The sources, a senior banker and a bank adviser who both requested anonymity, said talks are ongoing.
-An AMC is a possible alternative to an effort to establish a fund-of-funds to hold tens of billions of dollars of bad construction and energy sector debt, they said.
+The sources, a senior banker and a bank advisor who both requested anonymity, said talks are ongoing.
+The AMC is a possible alternative to an effort to establish a fund-of-funds to house tens of billions of dollars of bad construction and energy sector debt, they said.

-The fund-of-funds effort, which had ben proposed by Treasury Minister Berat Albayrak, stalled over the spring and summer as bankers shelved or dismissed initial plans, Reuters reported in July.

-It would take time to establish an AMC and no final decisions have been made, the sources said.

 ((jonathan.spicer@reuters.com))